Medical Assisting (MASG)

 The Central Carolina Technical College Medical Assisting Diploma program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB), Commission on Accreditation of Allied Health Education Programs, 25400 U. S. Highway 19 North, Suite 158, Clearwater, FL 33763, (727) 210-2350.

-The Central Carolina Technical College Medical Assisting Diploma program has had the following outcome average(s) over the past five years (2012-2016):
+The Central Carolina Technical College Medical Assisting Diploma program has had the following outcomes for the 2016 admission cohort:

 The Central Carolina Technical College Medical Assisting Diploma program employs the following core indicators as measures of the effectiveness of the program: